 - A. The regular members shall include:

 The President of the University

 The Dean of the Graduate School

 Deans of Colleges offering graduate work

 The Director of Libraries

-- B. Appointment to the graduate faculty will be made by the Dean of the Graduate School upon recommendation of the respective department chairmen and academic deans.
-Associate members must be approved by the Graduate Council.
-For further details see "Graduate Faculty Membership," following, at the end of Section XI.
+- B. Appointment to the graduate faculty will be made by the Dean of the Graduate School upon recommendation of the respective department chairpersons and academic deans.
+Renewal of associate members requires approval by the Graduate Council.
+For further details see "Graduate Faculty Membership," p.
+27 following.